UT-SWLab/TeamA7/README.md

 # Phase III Team Contribution Time

 ## Phase III User Stories:
-*As a User I want to select sorting or filtering with one click, and I want to filter and sort in two clicks only.
+*As a user I want to select sorting or filtering with one click, and I want to filter and sort in two clicks only.
 *As a user I want to be able to filter on one single click from a checkbox.
 Checkbox will stay to show selected filter.
-*As a User I want to be able to clear my filter and revert to the base page.
-I also want to be able to stack filters.
+*As a user I want to be able to clear my filter and revert to the base page.
+*As a user, I want to be able to access lots of accurate information about board games/genres/publishers so that I can learn more about games/genres/publishers that might interest me.
+*As a user I want to be able to search for board games by a particular number of players (play time, other instance attributes) in order to find games that I would want or be able to play.
+*As a user I want to be able to search for board games/genres/publishers by name so I can find information about that instance quickly.
+*As a user I want to filter by field types of games/genres/publishers so I can find instances that match my preferences.
+*As a user, I want the site to be clean and readable as well as aesthetically pleasing in order to navigate the site better and overall have a more positive experience with the site.
+*As a user I want to sort board games/genres/publishers based on alphabetical order so I can find the instances I want easier.

 ## Technical Tasks
+*Adding more information to all model instance pages
+*Implementing searching functionality
+*Implementing sorting functionality
+*Implementing filtering functionality
+*Testing database calls
+*Testing search functionality
+*Testing sorting functionality
+*Testing filtering functionality
+*Visually improving the website

 ## Allegra Thomas (at35737)
 GitHub ID: AllegraThomas
 **User Stories Worked On:**
+*As a user, I want to be able to access lots of accurate information about board games/genres/publishers so that I can learn more about games/genres/publishers that might interest me.
+Estimated Time: 10 hrs
+Actual Time: 6 hrs
-*As a User I want to select sorting or filtering with one click, and I want to filter and sort in two clicks only.
+*As a user, I want to select sorting or filtering with one click, and I want to filter and sort in two clicks only.
+*Estimated Time: 4 hrs
-*Estimated time: 8 hrs
+*Actual Time: 8 hrs
-*Actual time: 5hrs
 **Tasks Worked On:**
-*Sorting all model list pages
-*Adding multimedia to model instance pages
+*Adding information (videos, pictures, links, social media, average prices, average playtime etc.) from APIs to database to put on model instance pages from
+Estimate Time: 10 hrs
+Actual Time: 6 hrs
+*Tested and improved filtering functionality
+*Estimated Time: 4 hrs
+*Actual Time: 8 hrs
-*Website Visual improvements
+*Website visual improvements
+*Estimated Time: 2 hrs
+*Actual Time: 1 hr

 ## Grant Ross (ghr344)
 Github ID: Grant Ross
 **User Stories Worked On:**